lab1092/blender-manual_ja/manual/game_engine/camera/editing.rst

 .. figure:: /images/BGE_Camera_Properties_Shading.jpg
    :width: 300px
-   :figwidth: 300px

    Shading Panel

 Specifies the shading mode to be used in rendering the game.
-The shading facilities available in Blender for use in :doc:`Materials </render/blender_render/materials>` and :doc:`Textures </render/blender_render/textures>` are essentially the same in the Blender Game Engine.
+The shading facilities available in Blender for use in :doc:`Materials </render/blender_render/materials/index>` and :doc:`Textures </render/blender_render/textures/index>` are essentially the same in the Blender Game Engine.
 However the constraints of real-time display mean that only some of the facilities are available.